Tangled Up Tour

 The Tangled Up Tour was the fourth concert tour by English-Irish girl group Girls Aloud.
 It supported their fourth studio album Tangled Up.
 Tour dates were announced in November 2007.
 Girls Aloud performed twenty-four shows at arenas across the United Kingdom and Ireland, making this tour their third to reach arenas.
 The tour commenced in Belfast on 3 May 2008 and concluded in Birmingham on 4 June.
 Girls Aloud also performed eleven open-air concerts over the summer.

 The show was divided into five unique sections with distinct costumes, including the encore.
 The stage outfits, designed by Welsh designer Julien MacDonald, received comparisons to Madonna's Blond Ambition World Tour.
 Girls Aloud began the show suspended from the ceiling wearing black cloaks before performing the opening number "Sexy!
 No No No...".
 The set list mostly included songs from Tangled Up, as well as earlier singles and album tracks.
 A ballad section took place on a smaller stage in the centre of the arena.
 Billiam, Luigi Masi, and The Saturdays provided support for Girls Aloud on the tour.

 The tour generated positive reviews from critics, who noted the performance as being the most sexual of Girls Aloud's career to date.
-The Tangled Up Tour was filmed at the O2 Arena in London on 17 May 2008 and showed live at 50 Vue cinemas across the United Kingdom.
+The concert at the O2 Arena in London on 17 May 2008 was filmed and shown live at 50 Vue cinemas across the United Kingdom.
 This footage was released on DVD and Blu-ray under the title Tangled Up: Live from The O2 2008 in October 2008.
-The tour has also been broadcast on a number of television channels.
+The tour was also broadcast on a number of television channels.